TobikoData/sqlmesh/docs/concepts/tests.md

       path: filepath/test_data.csv
 ```

 In addition, data can also be loaded from an external YAML file.
-When the `format` is omitted, this is the default format for files.
+When `format` is omitted, this is the default format for files.

 ## Omitting columns